Where Can I Find Plus Size Pole Dancing Classes Near Me?

 While pole dancing for fitness is now fairly mainstream in many places, plus size pole dancing classes are fewer and farther between.
 That's why larger women who'd like to take a pole dancing class with their plus size peers may need to be proactive in approaching their local pole studio and getting a class going.

-One of the best ways to do this is to get a small group of plus size friends together and then approach your local studio to ask if they'll do a class just for you.
+One of the best ways to do this is to get a small group of plus size friends together and then approach your local studio to ask if they'll put on a class just for your group.

 The biggest concern any business owner will have about putting a new type of class on their schedule is whether or not people will sign up.
 From a business perspective, it doesn't make sense to commit studio space and then not have enough students sign up to be able to cover the overhead.

-So if you can demonstrate that there's enough support for it, the studio owner will probably be willing to offer a plus size pole dancing class, at least on a trial basis.
+If you can demonstrate that there's enough interest, the studio owner will probably be willing to offer a plus size pole dancing class, at least on a trial basis.

 Here's a step-by-step guide to help you accomplish your goal of getting a plus size pole dancing class started at your local studio..